 Under the Public Sector Pension Plans Act and the Pooled Investment Portfolios Regulation, B.C.
 Reg.
 447/99, bcIMC may establish and operate pooled investment portfolios ".... in which money from trust funds, special funds or other funds, other public money and the money of government bodies and designated institutions may be combined in common for the purpose of investment by means of investment units of participation in a pooled investment portfolio."
-In addition, pooled investment portfolios previously established under the Financial Administration Act and the Pooled Investment Portfolios Regulation, "Regulations"), B.C.
-Reg.
-84/86, were continued under the Pooled Investment Portfolios Regulation, B.C.
+In addition, pooled investment portfolios previously established under the Financial Administration Act and the Pooled Investment Portfolios Regulation, B.C.
 Reg.
 447/99, to be held in trust by bcIMC and invested by the Chief Investment Officer (CIO) of bcIMC.